Chrysanthemum leucanthemum L.; a.k.a. Leucanthemum vulgare Lam.

 - Oxeye daisy can be identified by its daisy-like flowers

-- Flowering heads are solitary at the ends of branches, have white ray flowers and yellow disk flowers and are about 2 inches in diameter
+- Flowering heads are solitary at the ends of branches, have white ray flowers and yellow disk flowers and are about 2 in wide

 This information courtesy of the Colorado Natural Areas Program